Please update your browser

 This video will introduce ways

 the appearance of the sprite.

-You can change the color, Apply a fisheye,
+You can change the color,

-Whirl the sprite, Pixelate the sprite to make it blurry,
+pixelate the sprite to make it blurry,

-Turn the sprite into a mosaic,
+turn the sprite into a mosaic,

-And even make it transparent, Awesome!
+and even make it transparent.

-This example selects color from the menu,
+this example selects color from the menu,

 but you can choose any effect that fits your story.

-Add a “when flag clicked” block to the top of
+Add a one flag quick block to the top of

 to run your code.

-Test it out!
+Test it out.

-Wait - that's not right for this story!
+Wait, that's not right for this story,

-The sprite shouldn't start that color.
+the sprite shouldn't start that color.

-To reset the sprite to its original appearance whenever
+To reset the sprite to it's original appearance whenever

 Then test it.

-Here are two other examples of using the “change effect by” block to tell a story.
+the change effect by block to tell a story.

-This story uses the whirl effect to show dancing.
+This story uses the whirl effect to show dancing,

-This story uses the pixelate effect to show confusion.
+this story uses the pixelate effect to show confusion.

-Be creative and use the "change effect by" to tell your story.
+Be creative and you can use the change effect by block